zabertech/python-izaber-wamp-zerp/docs/wampcli_usage.md

 - `call`
     - Call a uri with the given args and kwargs
     - The URI can be provided in 3 ways
-        - Shorthand URIs for WAMP
+        - Shorthand URIs for ZERP
             - A wamp URI like this: `product.product..read`
             - Becomes: `com.izaber.wamp.zerp:<db_name>:product.product:object.execute.read`
         - Short URIs for WAMP